jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

 ### Additional points

-BLA uses several other points that have a position relative to one of the existing positions.
+ILA uses several other points that have a position relative to one of the existing positions.
 In the table you will see all points, a description and a short meaning.

 | Point                | Definition                                                   | Short meaning                                                |
 | -------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |